 – Mediterranean pine forest

-Ciutat Vella is the historic heart of Valencia, home to the main monuments and tourist attractions.
+Ciutat Vella is the historic heart of Valencia, bringing together the main monuments and tourist sites.

-Where to find the best stores in Valencia?
+Where can you find the best shops in Valencia?

-Ruzafa is considered Valencia's hipster district, with its trendy bars, cafés and art galleries.
+Ruzafa is considered the hipster district of Valencia, with its trendy bars, cafes and art galleries.

 Where can you enjoy the beach in Valencia?